-The programme needs to be recorded in the production vehicles on HDCAM SR (vehicle output before transmission).
+The programme needs to be recorded in the production vehicles (vehicle output before transmission).
 The 'Producer' will use this recording to produce and deliver an RFB version to ARTE G.E.I.E.

 8.3.3.8 Sharing costs

 An estimate recapping the costs will be sent to the 'Producer' before each production.